George Rogers Clark: Early life

 Clark had little formal education.
 He lived with his grandfather so that he could receive a common education at Donald Robertson's school, where fellow students included James Madison and John Taylor of Caroline.
 He was also tutored at home, as was usual for the children of Virginia planters in this period.
 There was no public education.
 His grandfather trained him to be a surveyor.

-In 1771 at age 19, Clark left his home on his first surveying trip into western Virginia.
+In 1771, at age 19, Clark left his home on his first surveying trip into western Virginia.
 In 1772, he made his first foray into Kentucky via the Ohio River at Pittsburgh and spent the next two years surveying the Kanawha River region, as well as learning about the area's natural history and customs of the various tribes of Indians who lived there.
 In the meantime, thousands of settlers were entering the area as a result of the Treaty of Fort Stanwix of 1768, by which some of the tribes had agreed to peace.

 Clark's military career began in 1774, when he served as a captain in the Virginia militia.
 He was preparing to lead an expedition of 90 men down the Ohio River when hostilities broke out between the Shawnee and settlers on the Kanawha frontier; this conflict eventually culminated in Lord Dunmore's War.
 Most of Kentucky was not inhabited by Indians, although such tribes as the Shawnee, Cherokee, and Seneca (of the Iroquois Confederacy) used the area for hunting.
 Tribes in the Ohio country who had not been party to the treaty signed with the Cherokee were angry, because the Kentucky hunting grounds had been ceded without their approval.
 As a result, they tried to resist encroachment by the American settlers, but were unsuccessful.
 Clark spent a few months surveying in Kentucky, as well as assisting in organizing Kentucky as a county for Virginia prior to the American Revolutionary War.

 Revolutionary War

 As the American Revolutionary War began in the East, Kentucky's settlers became involved in a dispute about the region's sovereignty.
 Richard Henderson, a judge and land speculator from North Carolina, had purchased much of Kentucky from the Cherokee by an illegal treaty.
 Henderson intended to create a proprietary colony known as Transylvania, but many Kentucky settlers did not recognize Transylvania's authority over them.
 In June 1776, these settlers selected Clark and John Gabriel Jones to deliver a petition to the Virginia General Assembly, asking Virginia to formally extend its boundaries to include Kentucky.

 Clark and Jones traveled the Wilderness Road to Williamsburg, where they convinced Governor Patrick Henry to create Kentucky County, Virginia.
 Clark was given 500 lb of gunpowder to help defend the settlements and was appointed a major in the Kentucky County militia.
-Although he was only 24 years old, older settlers such as Daniel Boone, Benjamin Logan, and Leonard Helm considered him a leader.
+Although he was only 24 years old, he led older but lesser ranked settlers such as Daniel Boone, James Harrod and Benjamin Logan.